K-Type-de/SubBitPacking/README.md

 ```
 Now, `sizeof(MyStruct)` gives you `6` bytes, or if your compiler supports packed structs, it's `5` bytes.

-For a single instance of this struct, `SubBitPackedStructs` requires only 30 bits, which can be stored in 4 bytes.
+For a single instance of this struct, SubBitPackedStructs requires only 30 bits (instead of the native 35 bits), which can then be stored in 4 bytes.

 ### Arrays of SubBitPackedStructs